OCA/website/website_breadcrumb/README.rst

 To configure the shown breadcrumbs, you need to:

 #.
-Enable developer mode.
+Go to the Wbsite Dashboard and then click Go to Website.
 #.
-Go to Website Admin > Configuration > Settings > Menu > Configure website menus.
+Click Content > Edit Menu.
 #.
-Remove the website grouping from the filter if it is set.
-#.
-Edit any menu there.
+Create or Edit menus.

 Keep in mind that: